 California (The California Department of Education Early Learning and Care Division) administers and funds a variety of subsidized child care programs designed to serve low-income students.
 These programs are funded through CalWORKs stages 2 and 3, family child care, general child care, migrant care, migrant alternative payment, severely handicapped, and alternative payment programs.
 Thousands of additional school-age children are served through CalWORKs Stage 1 Child Care, administered by the California Department of Social Services through County Welfare Departments.
 Learn more about Child Care funding in California.

-The California Resource and Referral Network provides information on finding or choosing child care, connects providers to resources and professional development, and provides research and advocacy materials to understand and advocate for chid care programs in California.
+Provides information on finding or choosing child care, connects providers to resources and professional development, and provides research and advocacy materials to understand and advocate for chid care programs in California.

-Learn more about Child Care Licensing and starting a licensed child care center.
+- Learn more about Child Care Licensing and starting a licensed child care center.

-Learn more about current legislation and budget information impacting child care in California.
+- Learn more about current legislation and budget information impacting child care in California.